rjhunjhunwala/pennApps/README.md

-<h3 id="accomplishments-that-were-proud-of">Accomplishments That Weâ€™re Proud Of</h3>
+<h3 id="accomplishments-that-were-proud-of">Accomplishments That We're Proud Of</h3>

 <ol>
 <li>Managing to design, create, and submit an entry with a team of first-time hackers without mentors.</li>